drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

       </tr>
     </table>

+#### Testing methodologies:
+    To assure the quality and functionality of the system, the following are carrying out:
+    - Unit testing
+    - Integration testing
+    - System testing
+    - Acceptance testing
+    - Usability testing

+#### Project management techniques:
+    Leverage technologies like below are used to track progress and guarantee task completion on time:
+    - Kanban boards
+    - Sprint planning
+    - Regular stand-up meetings

+#### Quality assurance procedures:
+    To maintain code quality and reduce errors, the procedures are as follows:
+    - Code review
+    - Continuous integration
+    - Automated testing

+These procedures are essential for ensuring the effective deployment and operation of the KTDI system for student accommodation.

-In conclusion, the Agile methodology is an effective software process model for developing the Student Accommodation System in Kolej Tun Dr Ismail (KTDI) because it emphasizes flexibility, collaboration, and continuous customer feedback.
-It allows the development team to respond quickly to changes in requirements and deliver high-quality software in shorter development cycles.
+In conclusion, the Agile methodology is an effective software process model for developing the Student Accommodation System in Kolej Tun Dr Ismail (KTDI) because it emphasizes flexibility, collaboration and continuous customer feedback.
+It allows us, the development team to respond quickly to changes in user requirements and deliver high-quality software in shorter development cycles.

 ---